Preference - Contacts

 Classification(s)

-Classifications can be defined in the Classification window in Preference.
-A classification consists of a code and a name: the code is used to identify the classification in the system, and the name is used to view and choose the classification in the user interface.
+Classifications are used to categorize customers and other contacts.
+A classification consists of a code and a name.
+The code is used to identify the classification in the system and the name is used to view and choose the classification in the user interface.

 Contact types